Before applying please read our guidelines via the link below.Application guidelines

 We welcome the opportunity to discuss your project or proposal with you before you submit an application to us, especially if it is the first time you are applying for an ECF grant.
 Please complete this form to contact a member of our grants team.

-ECF is pleased to be working with the Office of Police, Fire and Crime Commissioner (OPFCC) to deliver the #iwill Fund in Essex.
+ECF will be awarding grants across Essex and is pleased to be working with the Office of Police, Fire and Crime Commissioner (OPFCC), which has provided match-funding.

-Grants of £1,000 - £5,000 are available from the Fund for Essex projects that have up to one year’s duration of working with young people aged 10 to 20 years old when the programme begins, or 25 for disabled young people.
+Grants of £1,000 - £5,000 are available from the Fund for Essex projects that have up to one year’s duration of working with young people aged 10 to 20 years old, or 25 for disabled young people.

-The #iwill Fund has specific guidelines, which can be found here.
+The #iwill Fund has specific criteria, which can be found here.
+This details what projects must demonstate to be eligible.

 Please accept our apologies.
 The High Sheriffs' Fund application form is currently being re-designed and will be available again at the end of August.